Affectionate, Playful, Exceptional

 Pegasus...in Greek mythology a winged, divine horse that is strong, beautiful and represents endless possibilities.
 The perfect words to describe our brave and sweet feline friend, Pegasus!
 A graduate of the APA! bottle baby program, he was born with hip bones that do not connect correctly to his spine causing him to have incontinence issues.
 But, he sparkles with happiness and joy regardless, letting his natural inclination to love with all his heart and to live life to its fullest absolutely soar!

 Pegasus adores people and gets along beautifully with everyone he meets.
 He loves being held or hanging out in your lap and thoroughly enjoys a good head scratch and face rub.
 He's a laid-back, quiet boy who is a firm believer that each day should include a good nap and quality time in a sunbeamed window.
 This affectionate cutie will sometimes solicit you for cuddles, always with endearing politeness and irresistible charm.
 He has such a congenial demeanor and when he is REALLY happy, he will wag his tail like a delighted pup!

-Peg definitely connects with his toys, too.
-He may not sit in your lap for long, because there is too much action to take.
+Peg's playful spirit takes flight when he's around toys.
 He particularly likes his bird-on-a-string toy; we suspect that he imagines himself as a wild hunter, ready to pounce on and capture his prey.
-He will also chase his favorite ball all around the house.
-And if you break out the catnip, get ready; he really gets jazzed for catnip!
+He will also chase his ball all around the house.
+In spite of his uncooperative back legs, he's a true adventurer and is able to scale his 3-story cat tower like a purry billy goat.
+If you break out the catnip, get ready!
+He gets jazzed when he gets ahold of his nip!